- ORDER: Passeriformes

 - Cool Facts

-- The oldest recorded Nelson's Sparrow was a male, and at least 7 years, 1 month old, when he was recaptured and rereleased during banding operations in Maine.
+- The oldest recorded Nelson's Sparrow was a male, at least 10 years old, when he was recaptured and re-released during banding operations in Maine.